Thulium-Drake/ansible-role-request_tracker/README.md

 It requires:

-- Debian 11 with backports enaled or RHEL(-like) 9
+- Debian 11 with backports enabled or RHEL(-like) 9, the author recommends Debian as more dependencies are packaged
 - A MySQL database server already set up
 - Internet access (Github, CPAN and distro repos)